Updated · Dec 03, 2022

 Replace words with their synonyms.

 Most “spun” articles are low-quality, and some are practically unreadable.
-In short, they kill user experience.
+In short, they kill the user experience.

 But that’s not the worst of it.